peekler/Business-Intelligence-Demos/RelaciosAdatbazis-BI-rendszer/README.md

 #### Ratio of successful and erroneous requests

-Let's use Excel to get the ration of the successful and erroneous requests.
+Let's use Excel to get the ratio of successful and erroneous requests.

 1. Open a blank Excel sheet
 2. Go to the _Data_ ribbon, click _Get external data_ / _From other sources_ / _SQL server_